Richard Webster (British author): Personal life and career

 In 2005, Wrexham council decided, following legal advice, to refuse permission for Falsely Accused Carers and Teachers (FACT) North Wales, a support group for carers and teachers, to hold its conference 'False Allegations – Truthful Answers' at the Erlas Centre, one of its venues, after it learned the purpose of the event.
 Webster, who was to have been a key speaker at the conference, had been going to discuss The Secret of Bryn Estyn.
-Wrexham councillor Malcolm King was quoted saying that he was "very pleased" that the council had prevented something that "would have been very hurtful to many people who have already been hurt enough".
-Webster stated in reply that he was "flabbergasted" by the council's action, and that Mr King "entirely missed the point", since, in Webster's opinion, the evidence showed that there never was a paedophile ring based at Bryn Estyn and that dozens of staff had been wrongly accused.
+Wrexham councillor Malcolm King was quoted as saying that he was "very pleased" that the council had prevented something that "would have been very hurtful to many people who have already been hurt enough".
+Webster stated in reply that he was "flabbergasted" by the council's action, and that King "entirely missed the point", since, in Webster's opinion, the evidence showed that there never was a paedophile ring based at Bryn Estyn and that dozens of staff had been wrongly accused.

 Webster died of natural causes in 2011; he had undergone heart surgery a decade before his death.
 Julie Summers, who knew Webster through the Writers in Oxford group, said of him: "What was so special about him was he had this very gentle, but very, very clear view on things.
 You could always rely on him to cut through the mud and see exactly the point of an issue.
 He had a very clear mind."
 Webster had spent much of the year assisting Portuguese contacts to expose the Casa Pia child sexual abuse scandal as, in Webster's opinion, a scare.
 A book was subsequently published, Casa Pia: Portugal's high society paedophile ring.
 Fact or fantasy?.
 Webster also left behind an unfinished book, The Natural History of Human Beings.

 Private press

-Webster owned and controlled his own press, "The Orwell Press".
+Webster owned and controlled his own press, The Orwell Press.

-It was founded in 1988 by Webster and was primarily involved in publishing images of the Suffolk Heritage Coast, painted by Stanley Spencer, Philip Wilson Steer and J M W Turner.
+It was founded in 1988 by Webster and was primarily involved in publishing images of the Suffolk Heritage Coast, painted by Stanley Spencer, Philip Wilson Steer and J. M. W. Turner.

-Webster also used the press to self-publish his books.
+Webster also used the press to self-publish his own writing.

-In 2011, The Orwell Press became Orwell Press Art Publishing.
+In 2011, the Orwell Press became Orwell Press Art Publishing.
 "Since that time our range of cards has grown from 50 images to over 200, and now include some of the best art of our favourite places in Great Britain."